High Vibes Blog

 For more accurate THCA potency, relying on LC or liquid chromatography test results is better.
 This is because gas or GC involves high temperatures.
 As such, most of the THCA ends up decarboxylating into THC.

-For high THCA content, using or taking raw marijuana buds, leaves, and flowers may be your best option.
-However, there are also many processed products that contain both THCA and THC.
-If you want or need more potent THCA or have questions regarding product potency, we recommend talking to any staff in a High Profile dispensary.
+For high THCA content, using or taking raw marijuana buds, leaves, and flower may be your best option.
+However, there are also many processed products that contain both.
+If you want or need more or have questions regarding product potency, we recommend talking to any staff in a High Profile dispensary.

 The Bottom Line